-MONTICELLO, AR — The concert and symphonic bands at the University of Arkansas at Monticello will present a joint concert April 11 at 7:30 p.m. in the Fine Arts Center.
-Admission is free and open to the public.
+MONTICELLO, AR — The University of Arkansas at Monticello's internationally-acclaimed Jazz Band One will present its 2017 spring concert April 18 at 7:30 p.m. in the UAM Fine Arts Center.
+The performance is free and open to the public.

-MONTICELLO, AR — An exhibition of paintings, ceramics and drawings by senior art students Sarah Albritton, Sarah Gustafson and Jordan Hickam, all of Monticello, will be on display April 6-13 in the Glassblock Gallery of the Taylor Library and Technology Center at the University of Arkansas at Monticello.
+MONTICELLO, AR — An exhibition of ceramics and drawings of ceramics by senior art student Sarah Porter will be on display April 20-27 in the Glassblock Gallery of the Taylor Library and Technology Center at the University of Arkansas at Monticello.

 The UAM College of Technology-McGehee will award certificates of proficiency and technical certificates this summer to the first graduates of the school's Diesel Training Academy located south of Monticello on U.S. Highway 425.
 In addition to becoming a diesel technician, the program also prepares students to operate tractor-trailers and sit for the Arkansas Commercial Driver's License (CDL).
 The program includes 14 courses taken over three semesters covering both classroom work, diesel shop performance, and a combination of closed course training and open road operation.

 MONTICELLO, AR — A retired faculty member from the School of Forestry and Natural Resources at the University of Arkansas at Monticello has been honored by the Arkansas Urban Forestry Council (AUFC).
 Dr. Lynne Thompson, professor emeritus at UAM, was presented the Outstanding Volunteer Award by Governor Asa Hutchinson and Joe Fox, state forester for the Arkansas Forestry Commission, at a ceremony at the Governor's Mansion in Little Rock.